shiningbridge/EnvSetup/README.md

 Run this script first.
 It will do the following operations:

 - Set a New Computer Name
-- Remove a few pre-installed UWP that does not have a dick use
+- Remove a few pre-installed UWP applications
   - Messaging
   - CandyCrush
   - Bing News